brontosaurusrex/brontosaurusrex.github.io/blender.md

 Add modifiers: subsurface (2) and edge split
 Then you can modify edge sharpness by using n and Mean Creas, where 1 is the sharpest.
+ However this is pretty useless, as one should never have totaly sharp edges on anything, so use loops or something.

 ## addons